-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network Health and wellness education programs (continued) Fitness The plan covers fitness benefits through Silver & Fit Fitness: Your Silver & Fit benefit includes a fitness membership with access to a single in-network fitness center of your choosing per month, Fit at Home programming for at-home fitness, one (1) home fitness kit each year, and more.
-You must use Silver&Fit for fitness.
-To find Silver & Fit fitness locations Prior authorization is not required for services provided by CCA Health Rhode Island or a contracted provider Silver & Fit Fitness: \$0 To find Silver & Fit fitness locations, visit https://www.silverandfit.com.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out- of-network Health and wellness education programs (continued) Fitness The plan covers fitness benefits through Silver &amp; Fit Fitness: Your Silver &amp; Fit benefit includes a fitness membership with access to a single innetwork fitness center of your choosing per month, Fit at Home programming for at-home fitness, one(1) home fitness kit per year, and more.
+To find Silver &amp; Fit fitness locations and additional information regarding at home fitness and ordering you fitness kit, visit www.silverandfit.com.
 You can also call 1-877-427-4788 (TTY 711).
-Fitness is not covered out-of-network.
+You must use Silver&amp;Fit for fitness.
+Silver & Fit Fitness: \$0 Fitness: Not covered out-of- network.
 You must use Silver & Fit.